 Most hedge funds lock up their investor’s capital for various periods that depend on how much time the managers expect they will need to successfully implement their strategies.
 Funds that engage in high frequency strategies generally have shorter lock-up periods than do funds that engage in strategies that may take much more time to bear fruit, such as strategies that involve reforming corporate governance.

-Perhaps the most distinguishing characteristic of hedge funds is the managerial compensation schemes that they use.
+Perhaps the most distinguishing characteristic of hedge funds is the managerial compensation scheme that they use.
 Hedge fund managers generally receive an annual management fee plus a performance fee that is a specified percentage of the returns that they produce in excess of a hurdle rate.
-For example, a manager who receives “2 and 20 over LIBOR” compensation will receive 2 percent of the fund assets per year, generally payable quarterly, and 20 percent of the return on the fund assets that exceeds the short-term LIBOR interest rate.
+For example, a manager who receives “2 and 20 over 3-month LIBOR” compensation will receive 2 percent of the fund assets per year, generally payable quarterly, and 20 percent of the return on the fund assets that exceeds the short-term LIBOR interest rate.

-Common hurdle rates are the LIBOR rate, the Treasury bill rate, and rates of return on various debt or equity indices.
+Common hurdle rates are LIBOR rates, Treasury bill rates, and rates of return on various debt or equity indices.
 The hurdle rate generally depends on the type of risk exposure that the fund provides to its shareholders.

 Absolute return funds are funds that strive to produce the highest possible return to investors without much correlation to any other asset classes.
 The hurdle rates for these funds typically are short-term interest rates.